Neptunians/redpwnctf-2021/README.md

 User Info: 'null'
 ```

-java.net.URL has a bug when extracting the host part of a fake URL like that, making the Host component being null, bypassing the Host validation.
+java.net.URL has a bug when extracting the host part of a fake URL like that (with 2 '@'), making the Host component being null, bypassing the Host validation.

 If you just take a look at the OpenJDK implementation of URL parsing, you'll see a giant string parsing battle (I believe in you Orange Tsai).